Nutritional yeast is a deactivated yeast, meaning that yeast cells are killed during processing and inactive in the final product.

 Researchers are still trying to understand how tyramine triggers migraine attacks.

-Summary Nutritional yeast may contain compounds like tyramine and MSG that can trigger headaches in some people.
+Summary Nutritional yeast may contain compounds like tyramine that can trigger headaches in some people.
 Individuals with migraine may want to avoid nutritional yeast for this reason.

 Nutritional yeast is an excellent source of niacin.